 We will also train you on how to get your body to relax by using relaxation procedures.
 The purpose of this training will be so you can clearly imagine the scenes that we will describe to you in the three imagery response laboratory sessions and can get yourself to become completely relaxed after imagining the scenes.
 In this session, we will once again describe the laboratory procedures to you and show you around the testing room.
 We will insert an intravenous (IV) catheter at this time so you can be familiar with having an IV in your arm.
 No blood samples will be drawn at this time.
 In addition, we will provide you with clear instructions on how to fill out questionnaires on your feelings and craving.
-After this session, you will be able to return to your room or the common room at the CNRU.
-The relaxation and imagery training session will last for one hour, while the full laboratory sessions will last for three hours scheduled from 2:00 PM to 5:00 PM for each of three days.
+After this session, you will be able to leave the Yale Stress Center.
+The relaxation and imagery training session will last for one hour, while the 3 full laboratory sessions will last for three hours scheduled from 2:00 PM to 5:00 PM for each of three afternoons.